-Clinical Educators (CEs)
+HCP-Facing Clinical Educators (CEs)

-HCP-Facing CEs educate HCPs and relevant office staff on topics such as relevant disease states, proper administration of Pfizer products, safety and tolerability matters (including monitoring and management), contraindications, warnings, and other relevant Product characteristics.
-Patient-Facing CE's are responsible for educating patients and their caregivers on disease awareness and management and providing basic information on proper use and administration of Pfizer products and related devices.
+Pfizer's HCP-Facing CEs educate HCPs and relevant office staff on topics such as relevant disease states, proper administration of Pfizer medicines, safety and tolerability matters (including monitoring and management), contraindications, warnings, and other relevant Product characteristics.
+HCP-Facing CE's must provide this education in a manner that is non-promotional, fair and balanced, consistent with the relevant product's Prescribing Information, and without claims as to a product's efficacy.